 Does your lawyer Instagram earn engagement, bring in new clients, and represent your mission and values to your peers?
-Maybe you have a personal Instagram account that you use to promote your legal practice or perhaps you’ve gone as far as starting a business profile for your law firm.
-Maybe you’re wondering if your legal practice can even benefit from an Instagram presence?
+Maybe you have a personal Instagram account that you use to promote your legal practice?
+Or perhaps you’ve gone as far as starting a business profile for your law firm.
+No matter your situation, your legal practice can even benefit from an Instagram presence!

 If you’re dedicated to growing your practice through Instagram, these 6 impressive accounts will show you how to improve your feed and use it to snag clients.

 Andrea H. Evans, an intellectual property attorney based in Chicago, Illinois, has done an amazing job of growing her legal practice Instagram following.
-She’s grown her brand through eye-catching photos, honest captions, and plenty of artful self-promotion.
-Author of the book, All About Inventing, Andrea frequently posts pics of herself with successful inventor clients and their products..
+She’s built her online brand through eye-catching photos, honest captions, and plenty of artful self-promotion.
+Author of the book, All About Inventing, Andrea frequently posts pics of herself with successful inventor clients and their products.

 Crystal R. Villasenor, of New York City, specializes in divorce and family law.
 Her Instagram bio makes us happy because she has incorporated not only important facts about her business like her phone number and website but also uses hashtags to bring more traffic to her profile.
 Lawyer Instagram accounts can use popular hashtags like #landlord #tenant and #realestatelaw to help clients find them.
 You can also use location-based hashtags like #NYCLawyer.